Testing enetcache

 lrwxrwxrwx 1 lolli www-data 29 Nov 5 14:19 enetcache -> /var/www/local/git/enetcache/

-extensions set as dependency, we end up with the Core extensions backend
+extensions set as dependencies.
+We end up with the Core extensions backend, core, extbase,

 We now have a full TYPO3 instance.
-It is not installed, there is no database, but we are now at the point to begin unit testing!
+It is not installed and there is no database, but we are now at the point where we can begin unit testing!

 runTests.sh and docker-compose.yml

-Next we need to setup our tests.
-These are the two files we need: Build/Scripts/runTests.sh and Build/testing-docker/ docker-compose.yml.
+Next, we need to setup our tests.
+The two files we need are: Build/Scripts/runTests.sh and Build/testing-docker/ docker-compose.yml.

-These files are re-purposed from TYPO3's Core: core Build/Scripts/runTests.sh and core Build/testing-docker/local/ docker-compose.yml.
-You can copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs, for example.
+These files are re-purposed from Core files core Build/Scripts/runTests.sh and core Build/testing-docker/local/ docker-compose.yml.
+You can copy and paste these files from extensions like enetcache or styleguide into your own extension, but you may need to adapt them to your needs:

 - search for the word "enetcache" in runTests.sh and replace it with your extension key.